 Peggy is a Faculty Associate in the Department of Consumer Science at the University of Wisconsin-Madison.
 She also serves as Financial Capability Specialist for the Center for Financial Security and the University of Wisconsin-Extension with a focus on translating financial research into practice.
 Peggy has 20+ years of experience providing financial education, counseling, and coaching for individuals and couples.
 She holds a Professional Life Coaching Certificate and provides financial coaching training for organizations across the United States.

-Christine Schwartz is an Associate Professor in the Department of Sociology at the University of Wisconsin-Madison and an affiliate of the Center for Demography and Ecology and the Institute for Research on Poverty.
-Her research focuses on the link between demographic change and social inequality.
-Specifically, she examines the relationship between changes in union formation and dissolution, educational assortative mating, and income inequality in the United States.
+Christine Schwartz is a Professor in the Department of Sociology at the University of Wisconsin-Madison and an affiliate of the Center for Demography and Ecology and the Institute for Research on Poverty.
+She received her PhD in Sociology from the University of California, Los Angeles in 2006 and her bachelor’s degree from Reed College.
+Her primary research interests are in social demography, family, and stratification.
+Much of her research focuses on the link between demographic change and social inequality.
+Her current research examines the relationship between changes in union formation and dissolution, assortative mating, and income inequality in the United States.
+A second line of research examines the consequences of the reversal of the gender gap in education for marriage patterns and outcomes.
+Her work has appeared in leading journals including the American Journal of Sociology, American Sociological Review, Demography, and Gender & Society.